 ABOUT CHRIS DYSON

-A goaltender since he was 13, when, in his first league game, on a grade school team, his teammates had to push him out to the net because he was barely able skate, yet he was determined to play the game he loved.
+A goaltender since he age 13, when, in his first league game, his teammates had to push him out to the net because he was barely able to skate.

-For nearly 35 years, Chris kept his condition a secret from almost eveyone.
+For nearly 35 years, Chris kept his condition a secret from almost everyone.
 He wanted no special treatment or label, he simply wanted to play hockey and live his life as a normal person.

-Now, he is sharing his story with others with the hope of inspiring children and adults to persevere and pursue their dreams.
-Chris tells other aspiring athletes recovering from life threatening situations; “If the goal is big enough and the will is strong enough, we can accomplish anything we set our mind to do, don’t let the fear stop you”.
+Now, he is sharing his story with the hope of inspiring children and adults to persevere and pursue their dreams.
+Chris tells young athletes recovering from life threatening situations; “If the goal is big enough and the will is strong enough, we can accomplish anything you set our mind to do, don’t let fear stop you”.

 Chris regularly speaks to audiences around the world on the subject of effective coaching, keeping children in the game and the long lasting affects a coach can have on a young athlete.
 Audiences of 500+ have been enthralled with his passionate presentation, philosophies and riveting commentary on hockey and minor sports in general.

 - United Kingdom